 Absolutely not!
-We kick off the year with a Fall Festival and Pasta Dinner, as well as putting on ZumbaTHON, So You Think UConn Morale, and a number of smaller events throughout the year.
+We hold events throughout the year, such as a Pasta Dinner, ZumbaTHON, and a number of smaller events throughout the year.
 It’s important to keep fundraising all year long so that you have as much of an opportunity as possible to raise money For The Kids!
-HuskyTHON isn’t just one night, it’s a year-long mission to help the families at Connecticut Children’s Medical Center.
+HuskyTHON isn’t just one night, it’s a year-long mission to help the families at Connecticut Children’s.

 Who are the families that HuskyTHON supports?

 We have the honor of supporting a huge number of AMAZING families through HuskyTHON – some of whom you’ll get the opportunity to meet at our events!
-These families have all had unique experiences at the Medical Center, but they have all been through so much and everything we do is for them.
-From being guest judges at So You Think UConn Morale to sharing their stories on the night of, we love having our kids be a part of HuskyTHON and hope to give them the time of their lives.
+These families have all had unique experiences at Connecticut Children’s, but they have all been through so much and everything we do is for them.
+From dancing with our fundraisers to sharing their stories on the night of, we love having our kids be a part of HuskyTHON and hope to give them the time of their lives.